ineiti/fledger/WIP.md

 - DHT Storage
   - add own Flos to DHTConfig.owned
   - verify Flos when they enter the system
+- DHT_router
-- DHT_routing: check disconnection of nodes when no pings received - doesn't seem to disconnect
+  - check disconnection of nodes when no pings received - doesn't seem to disconnect
-  - also ask other nodes for their list of nodes, so the node can connect there
+  - change broadcast:
+    - add NeighborMessage which is not forwarded
+    - DHTRouterIn::Broadcast sends to all active nodes a NeighborMessage
+    - The answer is also a NeighborMessage

 ### Testing